LLM-for-Individuals-Groups-and-Society/llm-for-individuals-groups-and-society.github.io/pages/glb2023/index.md

 - The submission is single-blinded for the ease of data and code sharing.
 The reviewers are anonymized but the authors do not need to be anonymized in the submission.
 - This workshop is *non-archival*.
 Relevant findings that have been recently published are also welcome.
 For already published submissions, the paper can be submitted in the original format.
 These submissions will be very lightly reviewed for their relevance to this workshop.
 - Authors are *strongly encouraged* to include the corresponding datasets and code as supplementary materials in their submission.
 For large datasets or repositories, the authors can provide an external link through Github, Google drive, Dropbox, OneDrive, or Box.
 We limit the choice of storage platforms for security considerations.
 Please email the organizers if none of the listed platforms works for you.
+We also encourage authors to contribute new datasets and tasks to our benchmark curation platform, [Graph Learning Indexer (GLI)](https://github.com/Graph-Learning-Benchmarks/gli).
 - If the data cannot be made publicly available, an extra section is required to illustrate how the results of the established benchmark may generalize to other graph data.

 <!-- # Keynote Speakers -->